LorincNagy/plant-shop/README.md

 To run the code, navigate to the "./frontend" directory and execute the following command: npm run dev
 This will start your frontend using the Vite package on port 5173.
 You can access the application in your preferred web browser by opening the following URL: http://localhost:5173

+# Running Unit Tests
+To ensure the quality and functionality of our backend services, comprehensive unit tests have been implemented.
+These tests can be executed to verify the behavior of individual units of code and ensure that they meet our expected outcomes.

+## How to Run Tests
+Navigating to the Backend Directory: First, navigate to the backend directory of the Plant-Shop project where the unit tests are located.
+You can do this by opening a command prompt or terminal and running the following command:

+cd D:\Own Projects\plant-shop\backend
+This will change your current directory to the backend part of the Plant-Shop project.

+## Executing the Tests
+Once you are in the backend directory, you can run the unit tests by executing the mvn test command.
+This command will trigger Maven to run all the unit tests defined in the project:

+mvn test
+Ensure that Maven is installed and configured properly on your system to execute this command successfully.

+Locating Unit Tests
+The unit tests for the backend services can be found within the Backend/src/test directory.
+This directory contains test classes for various components of the application, each designed to test specific functionalities and ensure they operate as expected.
+By running these tests regularly, you contribute to the stability and reliability of the Plant-Shop project, helping us maintain a high standard of quality for all backend functionalities.